DarthMike/darthmike.github.io/source/_posts/2015-11-03-jumping-into-existing-codebases.markdown

 gource
 ```

 Check the available options, like `seconds-per-day`, to customize how you see the animation.
+I like to run it with 2 seconds per day, to make the visualization move faster (and be funnier to watch!).

 ## Commit messages